All Episodes

 Most of the voters in Connecticut are registered independents, by the way.

-So they went out and 14,000 or so of these independents did in fact register as Democrat in order to be able to vote in the primary yesterday in order to stick it to Lieberman.
+So they went out and 14,000 or so of these independents did, in fact, register as Democrat in order to be able to vote in the primary yesterday in order to stick it to Lieberman.

-Uh this, in some people's estimation, amounts to stacking the deck.
+This, in some people's estimation, amounts to stacking the deck.

-Yeah, he won it, and uh Lieberman did have baggage in that regard, but 14,000 had to be enticed.
+Yeah, he won it, and Lieberman did have baggage in that regard, but 14,000 had to be enticed.

 Thank you.